-Business owners & leaders: If your business has been adversely affected by the coronavirus directly or indirectly, explore the recent CARES Act Paycheck Protection Program (PPP) forgivable loan, Disaster Loan (& grant) Assistance, or Employee Retention Credit program.
-The PPP started 4/3/20 for small businesses, and 4/10/20 for sole proprietorships and independent contractors.
-These programs expects high application volume, and funds may run out quickly.
-For the PPP, almost all small businesses (500 employees or less) are eligible.
+Business owners & leaders: If your business has been adversely affected by the coronavirus directly or indirectly, we encourage you to explore and apply for Paycheck Protection Program (PPP) forgivable loan or the Disaster Loan (& grant) Assistance programs below, given that the PPP started 4/3/20 for small businesses, and 4/10/20 for sole proprietorships and independent contractors.
+The program expects high application volume, and funds may run out quickly.
+Almost all small businesses (500 employees or less) are eligible.
 Some companies over 500 employees are also eligible, for example those in hospitality and certain other industries and franchises, which allow 500 per location, rather than the overall company total, possibly with some exceptions.

-Some banks will initially gather primarily or only the basic information required by the SBA application (see link below, which may be helpful as a sample application for part of the information your bank will require), and then banks may follow up with borrowers for any additional documentation.
+Some banks will initially gather primarily or only the basic information required by the SBA application (see link below, which may be helpful as a sample application for part of the information your bank will require), and then your bank may follow up with borrowers for any additional documentation the bank requires.
 Below are some resources and tips that may help.
-At bottom, summary information for a separate program, SBA’s Disaster Loan Assistance (DLA), is also provided (up to $10k grant, plus up to $2m in loans).
-It is allowable to apply and receive funding from both the PPP and DLA programs.
+At bottom, summary information for a separate program, SBA’s Disaster Loan Assistance (DLA), is also provided ($10k grant, plus up to $2m in loans).
+It is allowable to apply and receive funding from both the PPP and DLA programs).

 Summaries of the PPP program, with similar but different levels of clarity: